giovannadequi4/sales-sync-project/README.md

 Database design was a central step in the project.
 The structure supports complex operations, enables report generation, accurate stock tracking, returns, and vouchers.
 Clear relational modeling ensured scalability and maintainability.

-🧠 This project was also a test of resilience.
-Developed under pressure as a final course project, it required time management, quality delivery, and emotional maturity — skills I consider as vital as coding itself.
+🧠 Developed under pressure as a final course project, it required time management, quality delivery, and emotional maturity — skills I consider as vital as coding itself.

 ## 🧩 Modeling and Normalization